andrijun0406/csc-lab-mslab-azurestackhci23h2/05-AzArcVM-Management/README.md

 ### Task 3b - Create Arc VMs (Windows) using DHCP from Azure CLI

-Run the following script from the cluster nodes.
+Run the following script from the cluster nodes or Management Machine
-> somehow it doesn't work remotely from Management machine
+> az cli should work from anywhere

 ```powershell